Basilica of the Sacred Hearts of Jesus and Mary (Southampton, New York)

-The Basilica of the Sacred Hearts of Jesus and Mary is a Minor Basilica of the Catholic Church located in the village of Southampton, New York, United States.
+The Basilica of the Sacred Hearts of Jesus and Mary is a minor basilica of the Catholic Church located in the village of Southampton, New York, United States.
 It is also a parish church of the Diocese of Rockville Centre.
-The Gothic Revival-style church was completed in 1908 for $100,000.
+The Gothic Revival-style edifice was completed in 1908 for $100,000.
 The exterior is covered in white marble.
-Pope Benedict XVI decreed on November 11, 2011, that Sacred Hearts of Jesus and Mary Church was elevated to the status of a minor basilica.
+Pope Benedict XVI elevated the church to the status of minor basilica on November 11, 2011.